16Inchesz/MiniFluffy/README.md

 # Research
 In this directory you find the **Research** that was done while we where working on the Mini-Fluffy project.

+# Dobot Integration
+in this directory, you find the latest version of the mini-fluffy program, fitted with error handling and robot station handling. you will also find the dobot MG400 program. simply import this project in your dobot studio to show the code.